ryan-gz/Spider2/README.md

 # 📋 Leaderboard Submission

 We only release the gold answer of about partial examples of Spider 2.0, Spider 2.0-Lite and Spider 2.0-Snow.
-You must follow this [submission guidance](https://docs.google.com/document/d/1sCobAqJZcko-Vl3biOycwvCIR7kTwBPrhsgVfvaX1Fg/edit?usp=sharing) to upload your score to [leaderboard](https://spider2-sql.github.io/).
+You must follow this [submission guidance](https://docs.google.com/document/d/1sCobAqJZcko-Vl3biOycwvCIR7kTwBPrhsgVfvaX1Fg/edit?usp=sharing) to upload your score to leaderboard.

 # 🙇‍♂️ Acknowledgement

 We thank Snowflake for their generous support in hosting the Spider 2.0 Challenge.
 We also thank Tianbao Xie, Yiheng Xu, Fan Zhou, Yuting Lan, Per Jacobsson, Yiming Huang, Canwen Xu, Zhewei Yao, and Binyuan Hui for their helpful feedback on this work.
-The website and submission guidelines are greatly inspired by [BIRD-SQL](https://bird-bench.github.io/), and we thank them for their contributions.
+The leaderboard submission guidelines are greatly inspired by [BIRD-SQL](https://bird-bench.github.io/), and we thank them for their contributions.

 <p align="center">
   <img src="assets/Snowflake.png" width="35%">